na-na-hi/renget/archive/pmdhelloworld.md

 ***

 A little while later, attempting to move my body seemed a futile endeavour.
 All I could seem to do was waggle the blocks that could be generously called feet, which was getting me nowhere fast.
 I wracked my brain.
 How did this body move?
-As best as I could recall about Porygons, they just sorta floated about the place.
+As best as I could recall about Porygon, they just sorta floated about the place.
 How was I meant to get that to work?

 I glared at a nearby tree I had set myself the task of getting to.
 This was insane - whatever or whoever turned me into a Pokémon couldn't be bothered to let me to know how to move?
 It wasn't even that hard of a thing to want to do!
 I just wanted to ==MOVE== to that tree!
 ```python